zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 | pcregrep 8.45      | 3.1s                 | 2.9s                   |
 | DuckDB 1.0.0       | 4.2s                 | 1.2s                   |

-On uncompressed data, DuckDB can fully parallelize queries, resulting in significant speedups.
+On uncompressed data, DuckDB can fully parallelise queries, resulting in significant speedups.
 As queries grow more complex - involving joins, filtering, regex, or date logic - DuckDB's performance and maintainability become even more valuable.

 ## Our Approach: Case-Oriented Analysis with DuckDB